unsw-restech/unsw-restech.github.io/docs/_sources/using_katana/about_katana.rst.txt

 .. warning::

-    Unfortunately, and hopefully unsurprisingly, GPU nodes are in incredibly high demand.
+    Unfortunately, GPU nodes are in incredibly high demand.
     There is no - NO - situation where we understand, accept or care, that your project is more special than anyone else's project.
 You will need to wait like everyone else - or buy a GPU node for your group on which you will get priority